alexjamesmalcolm/columbus-2018-spring/deploying-to-heroku-with-travis.md

 In [Travis] flick the switch of the GitHub project you want to deploy

 ## Create Heroku app
 Head back to [Heroku] and click create app.
 You'll have to give it a unique name.
 The name you give it will be used in the next step so make sure to hold onto it.
-We'll call it HEROKU_APP_NAME.
+We'll call it `HEROKU_APP_NAME`.

 ## Configure .travis.yml
 Back in Git Bash `cd` your way into the directory that you want to deploy.
 Create a file called `.travis.yml` in the root of your repository.
 Write to the file in sublime: